lemon24/reader/docs/dev.rst

 * tag release in GitHub
 * build docs from latest and enable ``y`` docs version (should happen automatically after the first time)
 * bump versions from ``y`` to ``(y + 1).dev0``, add ``(y + 1)`` changelog section
+* deactivate old versions in Read the Docs